GoogleCloudPlatform/cloud-bigtable-examples/scala/spark-pubsub/README.md

-## Running the code sample with spark-submit
+## Running the code sample with bigtable-spark-submit

 We need to run both the message producer and the message processor at the same time: the message producer publishes messages, and the message processor transforms the data and writes them to Cloud Bigtable.
 We suggest running the producer on your local desktop (if you don't want to install sbt on your GCE VMs), and running the processor on your VMs.
 Run the following commands to run your application with spark-submit.